 LIDAR is a technology where a scanner emits pulses of light energy (using a laser) at buildings and other objects in an area, and measures how long it takes for the pulse to return.
 The laser pulse travels at the speed of light.
 Accordingly, the distance it travels can be calculated by multiplying the amount of time it takes for the pulse to arrive back at the scanner, with the speed of light, and dividing that figure by two (since the pulse makes a round trip).

-- After completing your 2D site assessment, click on 3D.
+- After completing your design, click on the LIDAR button on the top menu.

-- Calibrate the LIDAR data by using the x, y and z coordinate fields
+- Adjust the LIDAR data by using the x, y, and z coordinate fields.

 - After calibrating LIDAR, click on the Fit Buildings to LIDAR button to fit your design to the LIDAR data.
 Or, manually adjust the height and pitch of your site model to match the LIDAR data.

 To learn more about Designing in Aurora and using LIDAR, watch the Designing a System in Aurora Walkthrough.